DigiBP/Team-Bananas/README.md

     - we have 3 roles (hiring manager, HR staff, candidate)
     - for as-is process we do not identify the markers (service task, user task, etc) as this would indicate that we already use a workflow engine (use a simple task instead)
 - for parallel subtasks: ues expanded subprocess in Camunda and use parallel or sequential multi-instance (we need to check the Camunda 8 platform docs)
+- for CVs we can simply store into a Google Drive and use MAKE integration (in MAKE we can also use the HTTP and the Web Hook)
+- goal by next week: udpate the as-is process, define the to-be process, deploy to Camunda (we have a tenant ID for Team Bananas), business rules for the rules-based task, and may be try to have the Google Form ready that can trigger a new process instance.

 ### ❌ Problems in current process: